CM4all/beng-proxy/doc/translation.rst

 - ``EXPIRES_RELATIVE``: Generate an ``Expires`` response header.
 The payload is a 32 bit integer specifying the number of seconds from now.

+- ``EXPIRES_RELATIVE_WITH_QUERY``: Like ``EXPIRES_RELATIVE``, but this
+  value is only used if there is a non-empty query string.
+This is useful for serving static files which are usually referenced with a version number in the query string.

 .. _tdelegate:

 Delegates